endrebak/ldivide/README.md

 information between different analyses are comparable.
 The naive way to do this is to segment the genome into non-overlapping blocks, which will split regions in strong LD over multiple blocks.

+# Method

+ldivide works in two steps:

+- it slides a window over the SNPs to compute the summed R-squared statistic of each SNP to those within the window.
+This leads to a vector of association-scores, one per SNP.
+- the vector of association scores are smoothed with low-pass filters of increasing width until the desired number of breakpoints are found

 # Public results